 Our liquidity and capital resources are derived primarily from proceeds from equity issuances, advances from our credit facilities, 2019-1 Debt, March 2026 Notes, October 2026 Notes, the Sumitomo Credit Facility and cash flows from operations.
-The primary uses of our cash are for (1) investments in portfolio companies and other investments and to comply with certain portfolio diversification requirements; (2) the cost of operations (including payments to the Advisor under the Investment Advisory and Administration Agreements); (3) debt service, repayment, and other financing costs; and, (4) cash distributions to the holders of our common shares.
+The primary uses of our cash are for (1) investments in portfolio companies and other investments and to comply with certain portfolio diversification requirements; (2) debt service, repayment, and other financing costs; (3) cash distributions to the holders of our common stock; and (4) the cost of operations (including payments to the Advisor under the Investment Advisory and Administration Agreements).

 We intend to continue to generate cash primarily from cash flows from operations, future borrowings and future offerings of securities.
 We may from time to time raise additional equity or debt capital through registered offerings, enter into additional debt facilities, or increase the size of existing facilities or issue debt securities.
 Any such incurrence or issuance would be subject to prevailing market conditions, our liquidity requirements, contractual and regulatory restrictions and other factors.
 We are required to meet an asset coverage ratio, defined under the 1940 Act as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) to our outstanding senior securities, of at least 150% after each issuance of senior securities.
-As of December 31, 2023 and December 31, 2022, our asset coverage ratio was 189.9% and 180.0%, respectively.
+As of December 31, 2024 and December 31, 2023, our asset coverage ratio was 181.7% and 189.9%, respectively.

-At December 31, 2023 and December 31, 2022, we had \$112.5 million and \$125.7 million in cash, foreign cash, restricted cash and cash equivalents, respectively.
+At December 31, 2024 and December 31, 2023, we had \$99.1 million and \$112.5 million in cash, foreign cash, restricted cash and cash equivalents, respectively.

-At December 31, 2023, we had approximately \$343.3 million of availability on our Sumitomo Credit Facility, subject to existing terms and regulatory requirements.
-At December 31, 2022, we had approximately \$207.3 million of availability on our Sumitomo Credit Facility and \$50.0 million of availability on our Revolving Advisor Loan, subject to existing terms and regulatory requirements.
+At December 31, 2024, we had approximately \$412.3 million of availability on our Sumitomo Credit Facility, subject to existing terms and regulatory requirements.
+At December 31, 2023 we had approximately \$343.3 million of availability on our Sumitomo Credit Facility subject to existing terms and regulatory requirements.

+For the year ended December 31, 2024, cash, foreign cash, restricted cash, and cash equivalents decreased by \$13.4 million.
+During the year ended December 31, 2024, we used \$27.1 million in cash for operating activities.
+The decrease in cash used for operating activities was primarily related to purchases of investments of \$1,626.0 million, which was offset by proceeds from principal payments and sales of investments of \$1,486.3 million and a net increase in assets resulting from operations of \$119.4 million.
+During the year ended December 31, 2024, we provided \$14.3 million for financing activities, primarily on borrowings under our Sumitomo Credit Facility of \$867.0 million., partially offset by repayments of \$735.3 million and distributions paid during the period of \$114.3 million.

 For the year ended December 31, 2023, cash, foreign cash, restricted cash, and cash equivalents decreased by \$13.2 million.
 During the year ended December 31, 2023, we provided \$219.3 million in cash for operating activities.
 The increase in cash provided for operating activities was primarily related to the purchases of investments of \$844.3 million, which was offset by proceeds from principal payments and sales of investments of \$937.6 million and a net increase in assets resulting from operations of \$123.4 million.
-During the year ended

-December 31, 2023, we used \$231.4 million for financing activities, primarily on repayments of our Sumitomo Credit Facility of \$480.0 million, distributions paid during the period of \$99.4 million, partially offset by borrowings of \$348.0 million.
+During the year ended December 31, 2023, we used \$231.4 million for financing activities, primarily on repayments of our Sumitomo Credit Facility of \$480.0 million, distributions paid during the period of \$99.4 million, partially offset by borrowings of \$348.0 million.

-For the year ended December 31, 2022, cash, foreign cash, restricted cash, and cash equivalents decreased by \$77.9 million.
-During the year ended December 31, 2022, we used \$316.8 million in cash for operating activities.
-The decrease in cash used for operating activities was primarily related to the purchases of investments of \$1,404.1 million, which was offset by proceeds from principal payments and sales of investments of \$988.1 million and a net increase in assets resulting from operations of \$105.5 million.
-During the year ended December 31, 2022, we provided \$238.3 million for financing activities, primarily due to borrowings and repayments on our Sumitomo Credit Facility and the retirement of the 2023 Notes.